hmthien050209/hmthien050209.github.io/src/pages/index.md

 around with others' software, I should try to write my software.
 The first programming language I learned was C, then C#, then Python, and many more.

-I was a self-taught developer back then, because my family is not programming related in any way.
+I was a self-taught developer back then because my family is not programming related in any way.

 ### Junior high school

-When I was studying in grade 7, I learned about Linux, especially Fedora Linux.
+When I was studying in grade 7 (when the COVID-19 struck), I learned about Linux, especially Fedora Linux.
 I learned how to write
 a [post-install script](https://github.com/hmthien050209/fedora-post-install-script)
 to streamline the post-installation things (back then, I messed up my system a